-Connor is a senior associate in the corporate department of Mayer Brown International LLP.
-He advises on international and UK corporate and commercial transactions with particular experience in public and private mergers and acquisitions and equity capital markets work for corporate clients and financial institutions.
-Connor also advises on general company law and corporate governance matters.
+Connor Cahalane is a senior associate in the corporate department of Mayer Brown International LLP.
+He advises on international and UK corporate and commercial transactions with a particular focus on public and private mergers and acquisitions and equity capital markets transactions for mining companies.
+He also advises on general company law and corporate governance matters.